Positions Available as of 01/13/25:

 Qualifications required, (e.g., education, degrees, certification, licensing, skills, knowledge, abilities, specialized training):

-• Minimum of a Bachelor’s degree from an accredited four-year university or college.
+• Minimum of a Master’s degree from an accredited university or college.

-• Professional experiences related to the field of teaching English Learner (EL) instructional strategies.
+• Professional experiences related to the field of school psychology.

-• Experience with varied assessments including LAS Links to inform instruction and promote learning.
+• Experience with varied assessments to assess cognitive, academic, and behavioral functioning.

 • Ability to communicate ideas and directives clearly and effectively, both orally and in writing.